aishvellappally/Oil-Seep/README.md

 Dice Coefficient = 2* (Area of Overlap / Total Number of Pixels in both images)

 The value ranges from 0 to 1, 0 for no overlap and 1 for perfect overlap.

+model-fcnn.h5 is the final model saved with best weights obtained on training.
+It can be loaded and tested using keras.models.load_model